areyaar/student-utility-website/README.md

 <br>

-<p>This Web App is designed with the help of HTML , CSS and JavaScript for the frontend Purpose and for the backend the technology that we have used is node.js , express.js and mongodb. all the codes on the website is being written by our team members X-Men and the rights of it is reserved to the team X-Men :-) </p>
+<p>This Web App is designed with the help of HTML , CSS and JavaScript for the frontend Purpose and for the backend the technology that we have used is node.js , express.js and mongodb. </p>

 ## Purpose of this WebPage